World hunger: what it is, causes and why it persists

 Hunger as the core of the vicious cycle of poverty

-This equivalence, however, is not entirely accurate.
+This equation, however, is not entirely accurate.
 Not all poverty causes hunger, and hunger is not always explained by low income.
-Often the underlying problem is not structural poverty, but rather conflict or forced displacement, problems of access to health services, water and sanitation, or inequality due to gender or other causes.
-In any case, the fight against hunger and its causes can help break the vicious cycle of poverty, a complex and multicausal condition in which 1.1 billion people, or 18.3% of the world's population, currently live (OPHI & UNDP, 2025)OPHI & UNDP.
-(2025).
-Global Multidimensional Poverty Index 2025: Overlapping hardships: Poverty and climate hazards.
-Oxford Poverty and Human Development Initiative & United Nations Development Programme. https://ophi.org.uk/global-mpi/2025.
+Often the underlying problem is not structural poverty but conflict or forced displacement, problems of access to health services, water and sanitation, or inequality due to gender or other causes.

 Hunger as food insecurity and undernourishment

 From a public health and global health perspective, hunger is preferably understood as the social and material condition that causes the painful sensation.
-In this sense, hunger can be understood as undernourishment or food insecurity, which are the two indicators used in Sustainable Development Goal 2.1: End Hunger (FAO et al., 2025)FAO, IFAD, UNICEF, WFP, & WHO.
-(2025).
-The State of Food Security and Nutrition in the World 2025: Addressing high food price inflation for food security and nutrition.
-FAO. https://doi.org/10.4060/cd6008en.
-Furthermore, food insecurity scales make it possible to identify emergency and catastrophe situations that correspond to a famine.
+In this sense, hunger can be understood as undernourishment or as food insecurity, which are the two indicators used in Sustainable Development Goal 2.1: End hunger (FAO et al., 2025).
+Furthermore, food insecurity scales make it possible to identify emergency and catastrophic situations that correspond to a famine.

 Undernourishment is the habitual or chronic insufficient consumption of food energy to lead a normal, active and healthy life.
 It is calculated from data on food availability, distribution of consumption, energy requirements and variability among individuals and households.
 It is estimated that, in 2024, between 638 and 720 million people were living with undernourishment, or 8.2% of the world's population.
 This figure, which has barely changed since 2020, reaches 22.3% in sub-Saharan Africa.